SolaceSamples/solace-samples-semp/docs/_tutorials/messagevpn-with-queue-java.md

 ### Create a new message-VPN

 The first task is to create a new message-VPN with a name.
 Consulting the Solace documentation by following above [Message-VPN]({{ site.docs-msg-vpn }}){:target="_top"} link, we determine that it shall be configured for basic internal authentication, have storage size increased for persistent message queues from default 0 and have it enabled.
-Tip: the [SolAdmin]({{ site.docs-soladmin-home }}){:target="_top"} management GUI tool is using the same SEMP interface to the Solace message router.
-It will also show default values for new created objects.
+Tip: the [SolAdmin]({{ site.docs-soladmin-home }}){:target="_top"} management GUI tool can be used to show the default values for new created objects.
 If in doubt, try the intended management operation using SolAdmin, which can be [downloaded here]({{ site.docs-solace-downloads }}){:target="_top"}.

 To understand how to implement this, let’s consult now the [SEMP online API documentation]({{ site.docs-api }}){:target="_top"}: